Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: A Constructive Proof for subsumption of the state-triplet approach

 We now define a CBBC $\Bb$ as in Definition~\ref{def:cbar_prod}, with the counter value $k = 0$, over the synchronized product as follows.
 First, for all states $x \in \Xx$ and every state $q_l \in Q'_l$, we define $\Bb( x, l, 0 )$ as the maximum value of the barriers $\Bb_1, \ldots, \Bb_m$ over the regions.
 For all states $x \in \Xx$ and $q_r \in Q'_r$, we define $\Bb( x, r, 0)$ and $\Bb( x, r, 1 )$ as the minimum value of the barrier certificates $\Bb_1, \ldots, \Bb_m$ over the regions $b_1, \ldots, b_m$.
 In summary, we get:

 Observe that the largest value this achieves for all states $q'_l \in Q'_l$ is still less than $0$ and so we satisfy condition~\eqref{eq:prod_cond_1}.
-We do not consider condition~\eqref{eq:prod_cond_2} as no starting state can also be an accepting state due to the unrolling.
 Next, the value of the CBBC for all states $q'_r \in Q'_r$ is greater than $0$ and so we satisfy condition~\eqref{eq:bar_cond_3} for all states $q'\in Q_{Acc}$.

 Conditions~\eqref{eq:prod_cond_4} and~\eqref{eq:prod_cond_5} hold within the sets $Q'_l$ and $Q'_r$ as they are constants in the two partitions.
 Secondly, we observe that no state in $Q'_r$ can be reached by any trace of the system as all the state triplets have been cut, and so there exists no state $x \in \Xx$ and $q_i \in Q'_l$ such that there exists a state $q'_j \in Q'_r$ with $q'_j \in \delta(q_i, \Ll(x))$.
 This guarantees conditions~\eqref{eq:prod_cond_4} and~\eqref{eq:prod_cond_5} hold for every state $x \in \Xx$ and $q \in Q$.
 We illustrate this partition of the states of the NBA $\Aa'_{b}$ in Figure~\ref{fig:triplet_div}, where the states $q'_i$ denote the middle state of the triplets.